KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

     :::note
       Change the values in the `values.yaml` file.

-      The `gitProvider` parameter is the git hosting provider, Gerrit in this example.
-The similar approach be made with [GitHub, or GitLab](https://github.com/epam/edp-tekton/blob/master/charts/pipelines-library/values.yaml#L23).
+      The `gitProvider` parameter is the git hosting provider, GitHub and GitLab in this example.

-      The [dnsWildCard](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml#L14) parameter is the cluster DNS address.
+      The [dnsWildCard](https://github.com/epam/edp-install/blob/v3.9.0/deploy-templates/values.yaml#L10) parameter is the cluster DNS address.

-      The [gerritSSHPort](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml#L30) parameter is the SSH port of the Gerrit service on Kubernetes.
-Check the Gerrit port in your edp installation  global section.
     :::

     :::note